Kariiboo/MarkdownMathRendering/MPE_example.md

 # Markdown Preview Enhanced example

-[Visual Studio Code](https://code.visualstudio.com) and [Atom](https://atom.io) have a [Markdown Preview Enhanced](https://shd101wyy.github.io/markdown-preview-enhanced) extension that allows to render math & diagrams (UML, ...) inside the IDE and export as GitHub Flavor Markdown (GFM).
+[Visual Studio Code](https://code.visualstudio.com) (and [Atom](https://atom.io)) have a [Markdown Preview Enhanced](https://shd101wyy.github.io/markdown-preview-enhanced) (MPE) extension that allows to render math expressions & diagrams (UML, ...) inside the IDE and to export as GitHub Flavor Markdown (GFM).

-## Math
+## Math examples

-Markdown Preview Enhanced uses
+Markdown Preview Enhanced render math expressions using :
-* KaTeX or MathJax to render math expressions for embedded Markdown preview.
+* KaTeX or MathJax in embedded Markdown preview.
-* https://latex.codecogs.com/gif.latex?... on line service for `Save as markdown` (export to GFM)
+* https://latex.codecogs.com on line service for `Save as markdown` (export to GFM)

 Expression within \$...\$ will be rendered inline.